davidbolin/MetricGraph/README.md

 git tag vX.X.X -m "Tag for version X.X.X"

+# After pushing the merge, also push the tag:

+git push origin vX.X.X

 # After handling the stable branch, merge back with devel.
 # In R, the following updates the dev version number in DESCRIPTION and NEWS:
 usethis::use_dev_version()